clody23/UKBiobank_mtPheWas/README.md

 This repository is organized in the following directories:

-- scripts  includes all custom scripts used for mtSNVs variant recalling, to retrieve administrative regions (UK region, county and city) and link them to NUTS2 and for plotting of main figures.
+- `scripts` which includes all custom scripts used for mtSNVs variant recalling, to retrieve administrative regions (UK region, county and city) and link them to NUTS2 and for plotting of main figures.

-- source_files includes all source files used to plot main figures and extended data figures (EDFs)
+- `source_files` which includes all source files used to plot main figures and extended data figures (EDFs)